patrickweng7/vip/Notebook-Yisu-Ma.md

 **Reflection and Thoughts:**
 * After about 30 generations, the plot of the minimum would have a severe decrease.
 In the end, the average plot would not be exactly at 0, but very close.
 Here is the visualization of the graph.
+* How could the mutation function affect our final result to reach a minimum?

 ![](https://github.gatech.edu/yma391/VIP-AAD/blob/master/vip%20lab1.png)